-Welcome to the 28 Day Spotty Dog Exercise Challenge, this daily challenge features the Spotty Dog Exercise, in my opinion; an underutilised exercise, a full body movement that recruits multiple muscle groups, and it gets the heart going & burns calories.
+Welcome to the 28 Day Spotty Dog Exercise Challenge, this daily challenge features the Spotty Dog Exercise, in my opinion; an underutilised exercise.
+It is a full-body movement that recruits multiple muscle groups, and it gets the heart going & burns calories.
 It’s simple yet effective and is much harder than it looks.
-You won’t see many challenges for Spotty Dogs because they aren’t seen to be ‘tough’ enough, however.
-We can assure you these little switch jumps are a full body metabolic exercise.
+You won’t see many challenges for Spotty Dogs because they aren’t seen to be ‘tough enough, however.
+We can assure you these little switch jumps are a full-body metabolic exercise.

 This challenge has been adapted from my SpottyDog May Exercise Challenge, now you can start it whenever you like.